medialab/gazouilloire/README.md

     # Exclude tweets from conversations or from quotes (i.e. that do not match the keywords defined in config.json)
     gazou export --exclude-threads

+    # Exclude retweets from the export
+    gazou export --exclude-retweets

     # Export all tweets matching a specific Elasticsearch term query, for instance by user name:
     gazou export "{'user_screen_name': 'medialab_ScPo'}"